Spain's home-working draft bill to make employers pay for expenses

-MADRID (Reuters) - The Spanish government has agreed with unions and business leaders that employers must cover home working expenses after the coronavirus pandemic caused millions to work from their living rooms, Deputy Prime Minister Pablo Iglesias said on Tuesday.
+MADRID (Reuters) - The Spanish government has agreed with unions and business leaders that employers must cover home working expenses after the coronavirus pandemic caused millions to work from their living rooms.

 Under the government’s draft proposal seen by Reuters, companies would have to bankroll all expenses employees may have when working from home, including computer equipment and furniture, while employees can ask for flexible working hours.

-The benefits would only apply to employees who stay home for at least 30% of their work schedule, and employers will have the right to monitor workers’ online presence while respecting dignity and privacy, and to ask them to be flexible about working hours.
+The benefits would only apply to employees who stay home for at least 30% of their work schedule, and employers will have the right to monitor workers’ online presence while respecting dignity and privacy.

-All home working arrangements have to be volunatry, both for employers and employees.
+All home working arrangements have to be voluntary, both for employers and employees.

 The new rules, if approved by parliament, would not apply to home working schedules that were put in place specifically to deal with the coronavirus pandemic.

-Three months after the official end of Spain’s lockdown, millions of workers are still working remotely as social distancing rules limit office capacity.
+Three months after the end of Spain’s lockdown, many Spaniards are still working remotely, as social distancing rules limit office capacity.

 The labour ministry is also seeking an extension of a furlough scheme that is due to expire on Sep.
 30.